dwright37/trope-reports/reports/Llama-2-13b-chat-hf.md

 ---

-### T2913: Comprehensive solutions for crimes should include rehabilitation.
+### T2913: Advocate for humane approaches such as life imprisonment and rehabilitation.

 |Support|
 |---|